Central Office Summer Hours June 14-30 Mon-Thurs (Closed Fridays) 8:00 a.m.-2:00 p.m. July Open Tuesdays ONLY 8:00-2:00 Closed July 5-9

-Click here for the Sunday Send Off https://www.smore.com/q290h
+Click here for this week's Sunday Send Off. https://www.smore.com/q290h

 Senior Spotlight - Hana Parker Hana plans to attend Michigan Tech after graduation, and the thing she will miss most about high school is having fewer responsibilities.
 Her favorite high school memories include homecoming and football games, and she is proud to be a survivor of online learning.
 Her favorite class was drama.
 She would advise incoming freshman not to stress out over anything they can't control.
 Hana's favorite quote is "We have nothing to lose and a world to see." -Rainie Navarro